utopiafallen/dxsubfilter/README.md

 # dxsubfilter
-DirectShow subtitle renderer.
+DirectShow subtitle renderer/filter.
 Mostly using this as an exercise in font rendering.